TestCentricity/testcentricity_web/README.md

 `PageObjects` and `PageSections` are typically made up of UI elements like text fields, check boxes, select lists (combo boxes), radio buttons, tables, ordered and unordered lists, buttons, images, HTML5 video or audio player objects, etc.
 UI elements are declared and instantiated within the class definition of the `PageObject` or `PageSection` in which they are contained.
-With TestCentricity Web, all UI elements are based on the `UIElement` class.
+With TestCentricity For Web, all UI elements are based on the `UIElement` class.

 ### Declaring and Instantiating UIElements